pacs-course/pacs-examples/Examples/src/Templates/README.md

 * `traits/`  An example of the usage of traits (which are in fact also policies).

 * `VariadicTemplates` Some use of variadic templates and fold operators

+#What do I learn here#
+- Several aspects of template programming (and metaprogramming).